StrangeFaiths/StrangeFaiths/chapters/chapter-v-revised.md

 >> Adio buys from the shopkeeper, lines and

 The shopkeeper's eyes followed Adio.
-His voice was tense.
-"Tell me what you need, take it, and leave.
-Having your ilk here is bad for business."

 "New lines, please."

+The shopkeeper walked into his hut.

 A man lied on the ground.
 Several bottles of liqour scattered around him.
 The thick scent of wine emitted from him.
 The drunk wore tattered brown rags.
 His grey beard grew down to his chest, and his grey-brown hair was down to his shoulders.

 The fisherman tapped the drunk's shoulder and placed down a bottle of wine.
 "Trisus, here's one for today."

+    "Blessin's for ya kind heart Adio."

 The shopkeeper returned with a roll of string.
-He frowns.
-"You feed that drunkard everyday and he'll come back like a stray dog.
-Are you trying to redeem yourself in the face of god?"

-"Repenting is part of god's teachings."
-Adio turned.
-"You may all say what you will about me.
-Forgiveness is not up to you, me, or god."
+He handed the string to Adio.
+As Adio grasped it, the shopkeeper didn't let go.

+    "Why are you feeding that beggar Adio?"

+    "They say charity is a virtue of god, so I wanted to express my virtues."

+    "Tell me Adio.
+Has your son returned?"

+    Adio fell silent.

+    "Do you have time to worry about virtues?"

+    "I have prayed everyday for his return."

+    "Praying?
+How many years has it been Adio?"

+    "I'm sorry I didn't mean to-."

+    "Leave."

+The fisherman left.

+Ignoring the stares, Adio walked to the outskirts of the village.
+A hand slapped his back.

-With a toothy grin, Trisus rises and roughly pats Adio's back.
-The two walk out of the village.
+With a toothy grin, Trisus slaps Adio's back again.

-"Bless your kind heart, Adio."
-He drinks from his bottle, "They like to spread rumors don't they?
-No matter what you and I do, we're always scum at the bottom of their soles."

-"They treat you as such because you live that way.
-What I have done is much worse, and I shall live with that scar until I am forgiven."
-Adio patted his friend's shoulder and faintly smiled.
+    "Sorry I'm givin' ya trouble.
+I've never seen 'em like that. "

+    "I do this because I want to. "

 "Come by my hut for dinner.
 I have a good feeling about today's catch."

 "" ""